thenameisryan/hello-world/README.md

 Hi,

-Ryan here, I am new to Github and i like PHP and C++
+Ryan here, I am new to Github and my favourite language are PHP and C++